-Pennsylvania uses Kindergarten W-APT or WIDA MODEL for Kindergarten, and WIDA Screener or WIDA MODEL (for Grades 1-12) to identify English learners (ELs).
+Pennsylvania uses the WIDA Screener for Kindergarten, and the WIDA MODEL to identify English Learners (ELs) in kindergarten and the WIDA Screener or WIDA MODEL (for Grades 1-12) to identify ELs in grades 1-12.
 ACCESS for ELLs is given to all ELs during the annual testing window, which typically lasts from January through mid-February.

 Requirements and Resources

 See below for state-specific information and resources related to EL assessment, including your state’s ACCESS for ELLs Checklist, where you can find each step in the ACCESS testing process from beginning to end.

 - Pennsylvania students must take the ACCESS for ELLs Online.
 The paper-based version of ACCESS for ELLs for Grades 1-12 may be given only as an accommodation for students who require it.
 Kindergarten and Alternate ACCESS remain paper-based.

 - LEAs may order a paper-based ACCESS for ELLs test on a student-by-student basis during the ordering process.
 The decision must be based on the student’s individual needs.